-They shall be equipped with whistles, a tape measure with a minimum length of 6 feet, a stick-measurement device and a current copy of the NCAA ice hockey rules book.
-It is the responsibility of the referee to provide these items at the penalty bench.
+It is recommended that the home team provide a tape measure with a minimum length of 6 feet, a stick-measurement device and a current copy of the NCAA ice hockey rules book be available at the scorer's table/penalty bench.

 32.4 Unable to Continue - Should one of the appointed officials be unable to officiate because of sickness or accident, the remaining officials shall officiate the game.
-In the two-referee, two-linesman system, if a referee is unable to continue, a one-referee, two-linesman system is recommended.
-If a linesman is unable to continue, the two-referee, one-linesman system is recommended.
-In the two-referee, one-linesman system, conferences should establish a policy dealing with this issue.
+In the two-referee, two-linesperson system, if a referee is unable to continue, a one-referee, two-linesperson system is recommended.
+If a linesperson is unable to continue, the two-referee, one-linesperson system is recommended.
+In the two-referee, one-linesperson system, conferences should establish a policy dealing with this issue.